Kirkdale

 By the eighth century, the kings and the church were part of a socially stratified society, with political and economic control in the hands of an elite.
 The Kirkdale archaeologists have found evidence of symbolism and the burial of ‘special’ dead, so in the middle Anglo Saxon period, Kirkdale likely had a significance as a place in the surrounding hierarchy of the time.
 Kirkdale might have been attached to a local estate and the presence of the church at Kirkdale must have been a spiritual force which consolidated local hierarchies, providing social cohesion,.
 It must have been an important expression of Christianity which would have created local identity.

-Kirkdale probably had an important relationship by the eighth century with what was then perceived as the past.
+Kirkdale probably had an important relationship by the eighth century with what was by then perceived as the past.
 This might have been visible in its use of earlier Roman materials and as a symbol of enhanced associations with Christian Rome, including through its dedication to St Gregory.
 The archaeologists have identified blown glass (artefact GL2) in the Roman fashion which might suggest a continuation of techniques from the Roman period.
 There may have been an importance of Romanitas, a Latin word, first coined in the third century CE, meaning "Roman-ness" a link with things Roman, the collection of political and cultural concepts and practices by which the Romans defined themselves.

 A screenshot of a computer